 With Callroute for Direct Routing, you get:

-- Number porting service: With Callroute, you can port and keep your existing phone numbers with a fully managed number porting service.
+- Number porting: Keep your existing phone numbers with a fully managed number porting service.

 There’s no question that unified communications is essential to the future of business.
-The best option for creating a streamlined communication and collaboration strategy is Direct Routing, which gives you the advantage of sophisticated telephony directly from Teams.
+The best option for a streamlined strategy is Direct Routing, which gives you the advantage of sophisticated telephony directly from Teams.